Trail maintenance work is planned for the Jockey Hollow trail system.

 The new trail would recognize the largest Continental Army mutiny of the Revolutionary War and connect important sites at Jockey Hollow, including the Captain Adam Bettin Monument located on the Jockey Hollow Road across from the Wick Orchard.
 Captain Bettin was an officer killed at Jockey Hollow on January 1, 1781, by troops encamped there.

 During the 1780-1781 winter, a group of about 2,500 American soldiers of Pennsylvania troops were encamped at Morristown, under the command of General Anthony Wayne.
 Wayne used the Kemble house as his headquarters, arriving here on November 29, 1780.
 General Washington was headquartered in New Windsor, New York.
-At the same time, the Continental Army was spread out in small encampments which stretched along the roughly sixty miles from West Point, New York, to Morristown, where the Pennsylvania Line Mutiny Occurred.
+At the same time, the Continental Army was spread out in small encampments which stretched along the roughly sixty miles from West Point, New York, to Morristown, where the Pennsylvania Line Mutiny Occurred. worst winter of revolution american revolution encampment george washington

 From 1779 to 1781, approximately 16,000 men from the Continental Army were encamped within the Jockey Hollow area.
 Jockey Hollow contains several known archeological sites, and archeological resources dating to the Revolutionary War have been located within the Jockey Hollow unit.